la2050/archive/_projects/2015/richstone-healing-wellness-center.md

   meet the unique needs of our target population.
 Fees for services will be negotiated on a case-by-case basis dependent upon the scope of services provided.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Total startup costs for the first year are estimated at $1,557,097, which includes the construction of the Healing and Wellness facility.
-We are currently pursuing support from several foundations and launching a strategic capital campaign to help cover the additional costs associated with the project.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Administrative & Program Staff $895,779
-   Building Construction $500,000
-   Supplies & Materials $13,500
-   Furnishings & Technology $63,000
-   Staff Development/Training $14,000
-   Operating Costs (insurance, utilities, etc) $70,818 How do you plan to scale the success of your proposal?: >- When the project is successful and sustainable, we will explore the possibility of expanding services and/or replicating the project's programs at
+How do you plan to scale the success of your proposal?: >- When the project is successful and sustainable, we will explore the possibility of expanding services and/or replicating the project's programs at